-- For safety reasons, use only the charger provided with your hearing aids. - Rechargeable hearing aids are supported by a non-removable rechargeable lithium-ion battery cell.
-Exposure or ingestion can be seriously harmful. - Battery leakage can cause chemical burns.
+- Batteries may leak.
+If you are not going to use your hearing aids for a few days, you must remove the batteries. - Battery leakage can cause chemical burns.
 If you get exposed to battery leakage material, rinse immediately with warm water.
-If you get chemical burns, redness, or skin irritation from battery leakage, seek medical attention. - Never put your rechargeable hearing aid in your mouth. - Never swallow lithium-ion batteries nor place them inside any part of the body as this may lead to fatal injuries in two hours or less.
-If a rechargeable hearing aid or a lithium-ion battery is swallowed or placed inside any part of the body, seek immediate medical attention - If the outer casing of your rechargeable hearing aid is broken, the rechargeable battery inside may leak.
-Do not use the hearing aid.
-Contact vour hearing care professional. - Batteries are harmful for the environment.
+If you get chemical burns, redness, or skin irritation from battery leakage, seek medical attention. - Never swallow batteries nor place them inside any part of the body, as the battery can cause serious injuries.
+If a hearing aid or battery has been swallowed or placed inside any part of the body, seek immediate medical attention - Batteries are harmful to the environment.
 Therefore, never try to burn them.
-Dispose of your used rechargeable hearing aids according to your country's regulations or return them to a hearing care professional. - This hearing aid contains a lithium-ion battery.
-On rare occasions, lithium-ion batteries can become very warm.
-It is advisable to be attentive while charging.
+Dispose of your used batteries according to your country's regulations or return them to a hearing care professional.